10.1 Synopsis of Graduate Studies at Illinois Institute of Technology

 - Time Schedules: The examination may be taken within the first year of Ph.D. study.

-- All work for a doctoral degree must be completed within six calendar years after the approval of the Plan of Study or this examination must be repeated.
+- All work for a doctoral degree must be completed within six calendar years after the mandatory advising session or this examination must be repeated.

 - Notification of Results: The results of the Qualifying Examination must be submitted promptly on Form G303 to the Office of Graduate Academic Affairs.